qodo-ai/open-aware/README.md

   <b> 🔨 **Deep Issues** (`issues`) </b>
 </summary>

-An deep issue finding agent that accept code diff and provide analysis of any breaking changes
+A deep issue-finding agent that accepts code diff and provides analysis of any breaking changes

 **Example Usage:**
 ```json